 - Limited eligibility.
 While insurance is available to all Pennsylvania drivers, New Jerseyans have to tick a few boxes.

 - Missing coverage.
-Unlike many providers in New Jersey, NJM’s policies don’t include mechanical breakdown, personal property or pet injury coverage.
+Unlike many providers in New Jersey, NJM’s policies don’t cover luxury cars or include mechanical breakdown, personal property or pet injury coverage.